MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/flex-layout-extensions.md

 ## Shrink

 The `Shrink` extension method allows you to indicate which `View` in `FlexLayout` is given priority in being displayed at their full sizes when the aggregate size of `Children` is greater than on the main axis.
-For further detail refer to the[Microsoft documentation](/dotnet/maui/user-interface/layouts/flexlayout#shrink).
+For further detail refer to the [Microsoft documentation](/dotnet/maui/user-interface/layouts/flexlayout#shrink).

 ## Syntax